tikv/rfcs/text/2018-11-24-consistent-replica-read.md

    replica is a follower or learner, it should use `ReadIndex` policy.
 2. Got the latest `CommitIndex` from the raft library.
-Assign a `uuid` for the request and invoke the `read_index` API of the raft library with the data thatwas encoded by `uuid`. then the raft state machine will notify our apply state machine with the `read_status` through the `Ready` message. and we can get the latest `CommitIndex` throught the corresponding `uuid` from the `read_status`.
+Assign a `uuid` for the request and invoke the `read_index` API of the raft library with the data that was encoded by `uuid`.
+Then the raft state machine will notify our apply state machine with the `read_status` through the `Ready` message.
+And we can get the latest `CommitIndex` throught the corresponding `uuid` from the `read_status`.
 3. Read data according to the state of applying.
 If the `ApplyIndex` greater